 A control circuit in which a control signal is multiplied with one or more video signals.
-The resulting video output signal is a mix of the input video signals and varies from full on to full off according to the state of the control signal.
+The resulting video output signal is a mix of the input video signals.
 The ratio of the mix is determined by the control signal.
 A typical formula governing the output of a video multiplier is XY + (1-X)Z, where X is the control signal and Y and Z are the video inputs.